14 Second Jobs That Will Help You Pay the Bills

 If you don’t have a certification needed in your field, factor in some extra schooling or studying before opening up shop.

-“They’re looking for reasons to hire candidates,” says Tim Gates, senior regional vice president at Adecco Staffing.
+“They’re looking for reasons to hire candidates,” says Tim Gates, former senior regional vice president at Adecco Staffing.
 “So if they see anything that’s relevant to their industry, to their company, to the specific position, it’s definitely going to help to make that candidate more attractive.”

 One way to learn additional skills is by signing up for massive open online courses.
 These 100% online courses can be completed at your own pace, offering online certifications in personal branding and social media literacy.